1.10. Ratings for Difficulty and Terrain

 - This rating system is subjective.

-- The cache owner is asked to answer some questions based on the most difficult parts of the cache.
+- The geocache owner is asked to answer some questions based on the most difficult parts of the geocache.

 How was the rating system created?

 Thanks to ClayJar for the early implementation of this feature.

 It is based on criteria discussed with the community on the Groundspeak Forums: In the early days of geocaching (summer 2001), quite a few people who were active in our Forums came up with explanations of the rating system over a great deal of discussion.
 In the end, that group came to a consensus of suggested definitions of ratings, which is the best they could do.
 Ultimately, you alone are the best judge for rating your geocache.

 Below are the definitions that came as a result of those discussions.

 As already indicated, these are simply suggested ratings.
 Each geocache owner can make decisions about the final ratings of our geocaches.
 If you have hidden a geocache that gives a result of 4 stars for terrain, but your know that it doesn't seem THAT difficult, you could rate it at 3½.

 |D I F F I C U L T Y||T E R R A I N|

 In plain sight or can be found in a few minutes of searching.

 Terrain is likely to be paved, is relatively flat, and less than a ½ mile hike is required.